mhoffman/kmos/doc/source/reference/cli.rst

 ``kmos export <xml-file> [<export-path>]``
         Take a kmos xml-file and export all generated source code to the export-path.
 There try to build the kmc_model.so.

 ``kmos export-settings <xml-file> [<export-path>]``
     Take a kmos xml-file and export kmc_settings.py to the export-path.

-``kmos export-view <xml-file>``
-    Export an XML file, compile and run the simulation.

 ``kmos help <command>``